 "One hundred years passed, and then two hundred, and still Sveigthir could find no gift for his son.
 Then another hundred years passed, and then another two hundred, and still Varland had no gift.
 It finally came to Sveigthir’s deathbed, before Agliss would be crowned King, that Sveigthir bestowed upon Varland the greatest and most cursed gift of all, his soul."

 Again, grandfather paused, letting the shock slowly wear off the crowd.
-"Of course, Agliss and Slagfidd objected, how could they have their own father break the cycle of souls?
+"Of course, Agliss and Slagfidd objected, how could they have their own father break the Cycle of Souls?
 Varland, too, was shocked, but he knew his father would not be satisfied without being able to give one final gift.
-For acepting, however, the newly crowned Agliss banished his brother to the far north.
+For accepting such a sacred violation, however, the newly crowned Agliss banished his brother to the far north.

 "Over the years Varland slowly built his forge, winning the help and trust of the wild and primitives elves of the north by teaching them foul magicks long ago cast away by our people.
 But Agliss had not turned a blind eye to his brother; hearing of his dark ways, he bid Slagfidd to find Varland and entreat him to take his own life.”
 The children murmured, obviously disquieted, and Grandfather motioned for them to quiet.
 “You see, children, Varland had broken our most ancient laws.
 Not only did he allow the Cycle to be broken, but he willfully taught the secret arts to outsiders.
 Agliss still loved his brother, and wished him an honorable end.
 It was the only thing to do.